aimat-lab/graph_attention_student/README.rst

 Examples
 ========

-The following examples show some results achieved with the network.
+The following examples show some of the *best* results achieved with the network.

 RB-Motifs Dataset
 -----------------